 And active citizens believe in practicing democracy, every single day.

-1.6 How can me being an active citizen help the country?
+How can me being an active citizen help the country?

 Our everyday life is affected by various factors that seem out of our control.
-After all, how could we, as individual citizens, possibly government, there is a lot that citizens can - and must - do too.
+After all, how could we, as individual citizens, possibly improve traffic?